Message from the Dean

 Honors Scholars have the opportunity to participate in co-curricular activities such as research panels, faculty dinners, and scholarly conversations and lectures.
 This programming is offered to help Honors Scholars establish an academic foundation for their undergraduate years at Tulane.

-First-year students will be mentored by Peer Mentors in the Honors Colloquium courses and in Wall Societies.
+First-year students will be mentored by Peer Mentors in the Honors Colloquium courses and in Scholar Societies.
 Through these two unique opportunities, students have access to upperclass honors students at Tulane and opportunities to create mentor-mentee relationships that go beyond the first year.

 Faculty Access and Mentorship

-Honors Scholars will have access to some of Tulane’s best faculty through lectures, Wall Society programming, and other events.
+Honors Scholars will have access to some of Tulane’s best faculty through lectures, Scholar Society programming, and other events.
 Honors Colloquium courses are taught by faculty from a range of disciplines and ranks.
-The Wall Societies are also led by faculty members giving honors students further access to faculty outside the classroom.
+The Scholar Societies are also led by faculty members giving honors students further access to faculty outside the classroom.
 Faculty have the potential to become mentors for future research projects, serve on advisory committees to support student applications for nationally competitive scholarships as well as direct senior Honors Theses in the future.

 Admitted students cannot apply to be admitted as an honors scholar, instead, they are admitted before they can enroll.
 While not every student will be admitted as an honors scholar, high achieving students will still be able to pursue honors opportunities through Newcomb-Tulane College starting their sophomore year.
 They can apply to a scholar society, pursue exclusive research opportunities and write an honors thesis or pursue a portfolio project.

-A student who is selected as an Honors Scholar will be eligible to take a special course in their first semester for Honors Scholars, apply to the Residential Learning Community for high-achieving students in Wall Residence Hall, participate in programming specifically for high achieving students, and have access to faculty mentorship through the Wall Societies.
+A student who is selected as an Honors Scholar will be eligible to take a special course in their first semester for Honors Scholars, apply to the Residential Learning Community for high-achieving students in Wall Residence Hall, participate in programming specifically for high achieving students, and have access to faculty mentorship through the Scholar Societies.

 The Honors Scholar program is a one-year experience which culminates after their first year.
 High achieving students may choose to continue pursuing scholarly endeavors through multiple pathways, which are presented to our honors scholars throughout their first year.
 Research opportunities, honors theses, fellowships, and residential communities are some of the myriad forms of scholarly engagement beyond the first year.